 The above are three examples of research areas that I work with within medical humanities and bioethics.
 Medical humanities is an interdisciplinary research field at the intersection between the humanities, the (qualitative) social sciences, and medicine.
 The field of medical humanities studies, for example, conditions for human existence in the light of and in encounters with biomedicine and healthcare.
 Broadly speaking, bioethics addresses ethical questions evoked within the life sciences.

-My research exemplifies medical humanities and bioethics.
+My research exemplifies medical humanities and bioethics, and has done so since 1998.
 It examines ethical, philosophical, and socio-cultural aspects of the development and use of medical and care practices and public health practices, often from phenomenological, hermeneutical, empirically philosophical and feminist theoretical perspectives.
 I also often engage with work within anthropology, medical sociology, and science and technology studies, and I find it fruitful to combine empirical research with philosophical analysis.
 As a result, much of my research has an interdisciplinary character.

-One of my professional roles is director of the newly started Centre for Medical Humanities and Bioethics.
+One of my professional roles is director of the Centre for Medical Humanities and Bioethics.
 The objectives of the centre are to promote and enable research, teaching and collaboration.
 A further objective is to function as a platform for meetings between researchers from different disciplinary and interdisciplinary backgrounds, and between researchers, healthcare personnel and other societal actors.
-I see collaboration – interdisciplinary and with different societal actors – as interesting and necessary to address complex questions and future challenges.
+I see collaboration – interdisciplinary and with different societal actors – as interesting, productive, and necessary to address complex questions and future challenges.

 Medical technology, bodies, health and ethics: Research

 My research has three main foci.
 I examine ethical, philosophical, and socio-cultural aspects of the development and use of technologies in healthcare.
 My research also examines lived experiences of illness, health, suffering, and pain, and the role of embodiment for subjectivity and agency.
-I study norms and values within healthcare and within public health.
+Further, I study knowledge production – how knowledge and norms about knowledge are produced and what get to count as knowledge – within healthcare, public health, and health care policies and recommendations.

-The on-going project A Feminist Approach to Medical Screening (funded by the Swedish Research Council) combines these three foci.
+The on-going project A Feminist Approach to Medical Screening (funded by the Swedish Research Council; Consolidator Grant) combines these three foci.
 Within this project, colleagues and I study the ethical, existential and sociocultural aspects of early testing and screening for cognitive impairment and/or dementia, preconception carrier screening in the Netherlands.
 We also analyse a health questionnaire, Skolbarns hälsovanor, sent out to teenagers in Swedish schools, and the views and experiences of teenagers when completing this questionnaire.
-Further, the project explores how to combine feminist (and other) phenomenology and insights from STS and it will result in articles, books, and artefacts that help promote reflection on these practices, and more generally on screening.
-In another project, colleagues and I study patients’ experiences of and views on testing for cognitive impairment in the primary care system.
-In yet another project, “Ontological security in a transforming world” (a project within the Seed Box research program, funded by Mistra and Formas), some other colleagues and I explore lived experiences of climate change when these affect one’s own life and health.
+Further, the project explores how to combine feminist (and other) phenomenology and insights from STS and it will result in articles, books, and an artefact that help promote reflection on one or more of these practices, and more generally on screening.
+In another project, “Ontological security in a transforming world” (a project within the Seed Box research program, funded by Mistra and Formas), some other colleagues and I explore lived experiences of climate change when these affect one’s own life and health.
 We combine this analysis with investigations of practical and political perspectives on the societal transformations that are needed to meet the challenges of climate change.
+In yet another project, the pilot project “Lived experience of rehabilitation after Covid-19: An intersectional perspective”, colleagues and I study patients’, relatives’ and healthcare professionals’ experiences and subjective meaning-making of rehabilitation and long-term health challenges after hospital care for Covid-19.

 Previous research of mine has explored ethical, philosophical, and socio-cultural issues related to genetic testing, intersexuality, organ donation, egg donation, surrogate motherhood, aging/dementia, and different cultural and religious conceptions of death.
+In previous research, I have also examined the role of the patient and close others (relatives or friends) in healthcare, and conditions for global bioethics.
 To give some examples, I have been the PI of projects that have examined enacted norms about parenthood in medicine, parents’ experiences of donating a kidney to their child, and how norms about sexed embodiment can be expressed and enacted within specific medical practices.
 I looked at how these can help to shape decisions about genital surgery when a child is born with intersex anatomy.
 My research has also examined how experiences of pain and suffering can inform and form our ways of engaging with others and the world and our self-understanding.
-I have also worked conceptually, for example with relational autonomy conceptions and conceptions of disease.
+Further, I have worked with conceptions of disease and with the role of embodiment in relational autonomy conceptions.
+The research projects have been funded by the Swedish Research Council (VR), Riksbankens Jubileumsfond (RJ Pro Futura), the Swedish Research Council for Health, Working Life and Welfare (FORTE), the Dutch Research Council (NWO), and the Swedish Foundation for Internationalisation Collaboration in Research and Higher Education (STINT).

 Teaching and Supervision